krobelus/rate-experiments/README.md

 by merely truncating the stack.

 However, when there are reason deletions it is not as simple.
-During the forward pass, when a reason clause is deleted its associated unit is unassigned.
-If this unit was necessary to propagate some other unit, this may be unassigned as well, and so on.
-All these literals form the cone of influence (see [@RebolaCruz2018]) of the first unit and are recorded in the checker, alongside their positions in the trail, and reasons clauses.
+During the forward pass, when a reason clause is deleted its associated unit literal is unassigned.
+If this literal was necessary to propagate some other unit, that one may be unassigned as well, and so on.
+All these literals form the cone of influence (see [@RebolaCruz2018]) of the first unit literal and are recorded in the checker, alongside their positions in the trail, and reasons clauses.

 The recorded information can then be used in the backward pass to patch the trail at any step that is a reason deletion, in order for the trail to